BenTec3d/VVVVarkle/README.md

 <br>
 <br>
 Known issues:<br>
-Mouse ray does not get the updated screen size when going fullscreen.<br>
+The mouse ray does not get the updated screen size when going fullscreen.<br>
 This is an issue with the Stride Engine and not something I can fix.<br>
 As a workaround I disabled the ability to go into fullscreen mode.<br>